-(g) by producing two photographs, one of which was taken at least 10 years immediately preceding the start date of the project and the other at a date as close as possible to this date.
-These photographs must show the boundaries of the lot for the project and the boundaries of adjacent lots.
+(f) by producing two images taken from aerial photographs or analogical or digital satellite images, the first showing the project lot at least 10 years before the project start date and the second showing the project lot at a date as close as possible to the project start date.
+The images must indicate the boundaries of the lot for the project and the boundaries of adjacent lots.

-The photograph must be an interpreted analogical aerial photograph at a scale of 1: 15 000 or better, a digital aerial photograph with a spatial resolution of 30 cm or better, or a satellite image with a spatial resolution of 50 cm or better, in.jpg, .tif or PDF format, and must be accompanied by referencing information and the source of the image in world file format;
+The interpreted images must come from an analogical aerial photograph at a scale of 1: 15 000 or better, a digital aerial photograph with a spatial resolution of 30 cm or better, or a satellite image with a spatial resolution of 50 cm or better.
+The promoter must include the photograph used, in.jpg, .tif or PDF format, with the project plan or project report.
+The image must be accompanied by georeferencing information and the source of the image, in Word file format;